-6.4.2.
-Activation data protection
+6.4.2 Activation data protection

-In the event that the device is not delivered in person to the RA, the activation data will be delivered through a process that ensures the confidentiality of such data to the RA third parties.
+In the event that the device is not delivered in person to the RA, the activation data will be delivered through a process that ensures its confidentiality to third parties.
 In no case, the RAs shall keep the activation data of the qualified device for the creation of electronic signatures.

-6.4.3.
-Other aspects of activation data
+6.4.3 Other aspects of activation data